teuben/nemo/docs/source/trouble.rst

   functions can be stored.
 The default is ``/usr/nemo/obj/potential``.

-- **REVIEW**
-  If this variable is set, the REVIEW section is entered before the program is run. [default: not set or 0]

 - **YAPP**
   Yapp graphics output device.
   Usage depends which {\it yapp(3NEMO)} the program was linked